Introduction to FORB

 Understanding Religious Freedom within the International Human Rights Framework

-Freedom of religion or belief (FoRB) is universally recognized in human rights law as the liberty of all individuals to hold, adopt, change, or renounce a religion or belief.
-It protects theistic, non-theistic, atheistic, and minority beliefs, as well as the right not to profess any belief.
-FoRB has both an individual and a collective dimension, allowing persons to practice their religion alone or in community with others.
+Freedom of religion or belief (FORB) is universally recognized in human rights law as the liberty of all individuals to hold, adopt, change, or renounce a religion or belief.
+It protects all kinds of beliefs: religious, non-religious, and even the choice not to believe.
+People can practice their faith alone or with others, in private or in public.

 What is Human Rights?